ebarped/waitfor/README.md

 ```

 ## TODOS
+- Notification says 'Unknown App' on title, change it!
 - use multiple regexps (1 for scheme://host:port, another for host:port, another for ip:port)
 - test in windows & mac